FaithKovi/aws-bootcamp-cruddur-2023/journal/week8.md

 Create an API gateway with its invoke URL having this format - `https://<API_ID>.execute-api.<AWS_REGION>.amazonaws.com` To successfully implement this:
 ### Implement a ruby function to generate a presigned URL
-- Create a basic "function.rb" in "aws/lambdas/cruddur-upload-avatar/" and run "bundle init"; edit the "Gemfile" that was generated and run "bundle install" and "bundle exec ruby function.rb" afterwards; a presigned url can be produced for neighborhood testing.
-The code `function.rb` displays the actual function.rb utilized in CruddurAvatarUpload.
+- Create a basic `function.rb` in `aws/lambdas/cruddur-upload-avatar/` and run `bundle init`; edit the `Gemfile` that was generated and run `bundle install` and `bundle exec ruby function.rb` afterwards; a presigned url can be generated for testing.
+The code `function.rb` displays the actual `function.rb` utilized in CruddurAvatarUpload.
-- In 'aws/lambdas/lambda-authorizer/', make 'index.js', run 'npm introduce aws-jwt-check - - save', Download everything in this folder and zip it, then upload it to the lambda function "CruddurApiGatewayLambdaAuthorizer."
+- In `aws/lambdas/lambda-authorizer/`, make `index.js`, run `npm introduce aws-jwt-check - - save`, Download everything in this folder and zip it, then upload it to the lambda function `CruddurApiGatewayLambdaAuthorizer`

 ## Testing
 Run the following commands in the terminal